|Assistance & Resources||Award||Application||About MCAN|

 - Identified Priority Areas for Action Planning

 In addition to the financial grant, MCAN will provide extensive tools, templates and technical assistance.
-MCAN has recently published a guidebook for LCAN development using the collective impact framework.
-You can access Charting the Course: A Community's Guide for Increasing Educational Attainment through the Lens of Collective Impact here.
-A great place for the entire planning team to start is by reading the suite of collective impact articles by Kania & Kramer.
+MCAN has recently updated its guidebook for LCAN development using the collective impact framework.
+You can access Charting the Course Second Edition: A Community's Guide for Increasing Educational Attainment through the Lens of Collective Impact here.
+A great place for you and your entire planning team to start is by reading the suite of Collective Impact articles by Kania & Kramer.
+Links for each article are available here.